utnet-org/utility/docs/misc/README.md

 This keeps versions consistent across the workspace and informs their versions at the moment of publishing.

-We also have CI infrastructure set up to automate the publishing process to crates.io.
+We also have CI unc-infra.tructure set up to automate the publishing process to crates.io.
 So, on every merge to master, if there's a version change, it is automatically applied to all the crates in the workspace and it attempts to publish the new versions of all non-private crates.
 All crates that should be